tsen1220/JupyterGomokuAI/README.md

 # MiniMax Alpha-Beta Algorithm

-Develop the GomokuAI by MiniMax Alpha-Beta Algorithm.
+Develop the Gomoku AI by MiniMax Alpha-Beta Algorithm.

 ```
 Minimax Alpha-Beta :

-# When alpha>=beta,cut-off the node.

 function alphabeta(node, depth, α, β, maximizingPlayer)
      if depth = 0 or the terminal node